 - Monica Friel, president of Chaos to Order, said, “Especially in an apartment where space can be tight, keep your finger on the pulse of what you have.
 Don’t over-purchase, and keep overstock to a minimum.
 When ‘winterizing’ your apartment, it’s best to pull out off-season items and store them so they’re out of the way.
 This will help create more space for winter items.”

-With these tips in hand, you’re ready to tackle the big project of decluttering and preparing your home for winter!
+With these tips in hand, you’re ready to tackle the big project of decluttering your home and preparing it for winter!